 Different deadlines apply in the individual cantons for the submission of the tax return.
 In each current year, the tax return for the previous year must be prepared.
 As in most cantons, the tax return in the canton of Lucerne must be submitted by March 31.
 For the year 2022, the deadline for filing the tax return is March 31, 2023.

-Those who cannot submit the tax return by March 31 must submit a request for the extension of the deadline.
+Anyone who is unable to submit their tax return by March 31 must submit an application for an extension of the deadline.
 This can be done online using the form on the website of the cantonal tax administration.
 This requires information about

 - Desired period